somedatapacket/docs.humio.com/content/administration/storage-rules.md

 In Humio data is distributed across the cluster nodes.
 Which nodes store what is chosen randomly.
-The only thing you as an operator can control is how big a portion each node gets and that that multiple replicas are not stored on the same rack/machine/location (to ensure fault-tolerence).
+The only thing you as an operator can control is how big a portion is assigned to each node, and that multiple replicas are not stored on the same rack/machine/location (to ensure fault-tolerence).

+Data is stored in units of _segments_, which are compressed files between 0.5GB and 1GB.

 ## Storage Partitions {#partitions}